All I Want Is Everything (Def Leppard song)

 "All I Want Is Everything" is a 1996 song by the English hard rock band Def Leppard from their album Slang.
 The song reached #38 on the U.K. Singles Chart and has not been played live by the band since the Slang World Tour in 1997.

 Background

-In reference to the song, lead singer Elliot said in the album's commentary that "All I Want Is Everything" was "demoed as almost a country song, [the song] went through a lot of changes in the studio."
-Elliot also says that the song has "almost a U2 feel to it", and the "very solemn" lyrics sum up "a lot of what the band was going through at the time: births, deaths, divorces."
+In reference to the song, lead singer Elliott said in the album's commentary that "All I Want Is Everything" was "demoed as almost a country song, [the song] went through a lot of changes in the studio."
+Elliott also says that the song has "almost a U2 feel to it", and the "very solemn" lyrics sum up "a lot of what the band was going through at the time: births, deaths, divorces."

 Music video

 The music video was directed by Matt Mahurin and shot at "Studios & Location", USA in August 1996.
 The video was released in September 1996.

 Track listing

 CD: Bludgeon Riffola - Mercury / LepDD17 (UK) / 578 539-2

 This version includes "Strictly Limited Edition Collector's Postcards".
 It contains the Slang, Retroactive, Adrenalize and Vault postcards, with the band members comments on the back of each one.